 The final and possibly most important reason is security.
 By using the resource proxy as an indirection mechanism, the application never has a direct reference to the Java object that actually controls the scarce resource.
 This makes it much, much easier for the receiver to take a resource away from a misbehaving application.
 If the application has a direct link to the object controlling the resource, there is no way that it can be forced to break that link.
 However, consider the situation when we have the resource proxy acting as an indirection mechanism.
 In this case, the following steps happen when the application requests access to a resource:

-The application creates a ResourceProxy instance of the appropriate type.
+- First, the application creates an instance of the appropriate

 The process of releasing a resource is more or less the reverse of this: